omariut/FindInFiles/README.md

 # FindInFiles

-FindInFiles is a smart chatbot that helps you quickly retrieve information from  document.
-Simply place your files in a folder, ask your question, and the bot will search the content to provide precise answers.
-It's an efficient solution for professionals, students, and researchers to streamline document searching and save time.
+FindInFiles is a smart chatbot that helps you quickly retrieve, search, and summarize information from documents.
+Simply place your files in a folder (docs), ask your question, search for specific words, or request a summary, and the bot will process the content to provide precise responses.
+It's an efficient solution for professionals, students, and researchers to streamline document analysis and save time.

 ## Features

-- **Intelligent Search**: Utilizes advanced language models to understand and answer questions based on document content.
-- **Chat Interface**: Engage in a conversational manner to refine your queries and get more accurate results.
+- **Intelligent Chat**: Engage in a conversational manner to ask questions and get accurate answers based on document content.
-- **Search Mode**: Quickly locate specific information within documents.
+- **Quick Search**: Rapidly locate specific words or phrases within documents.
+- **Document Summarization**: Generate concise summaries of document content.
+- **Advanced Language Model**: Utilizes state-of-the-art natural language processing to understand and process queries.

 ## Installation